 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Renewable Energy Study Evidence 2010 Assesses the energy demand within Herefordshire and the ability for the county to accommodate renewable and low carbon energy technologies.
 The total energy demand excluding transport for Herefordshire, at that point in time, was calculated as being: Electrical: 731 GWh/yr Heat: 1,810 GWh/yr Total: 2,541 GWh/yr There is scope for all types of renewable energy production.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Brampton Abbotts and Foy NDP.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Lea NDP.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-In terms of Brampton Abbotts and Foy parish itself, the study reveals that there is: 0.62 ha of playing pitch area (junior football pitch at the primary school).
-There are no hectares of playing pitch area with secured community access.
-Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Brampton Abbotts and Foy NDP.
+In terms of Lea parish itself, the study reveals that there is: 1.30 ha of playing pitch area (at the Primary School) Of this 100% has secured community access.
+The pitch has a quality rating of 66% Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Lea NDP.
 Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Group Parish.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
 The study reveals that within the Ross-on-Wye Area.
 Extensive under provision of parks and gardens Extensive over provision of natural and semi-natural green space Under provision of amenity green space and average provision for outdoor sport Average provision for children and young people.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Brampton Abbotts and Foy Parishes.
+The Lea area is not specifically referred to.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Lea.